American Ninja Warrior's Matt Iseman | Louder With Crowder

 I don't know what they are.

-It usually has like a little boo on them or like it's wrapped in orange.
+They're basically like little taffies that usually has like a little boo on them or like it's they're wrapped in order.

 Yeah.

-Those ones that like pull out fillings?
+Those ones that like pull out fillings.

 Yes, exactly.